Surviving and Thriving During the Holiday Season: Tips for Patients & Caregivers

 Technically, medical professionals (nurses, doctors, social workers, etc) are not permitted to accept gifts from patients.
 But that doesn't mean you can't show your appreciation to the team that takes care of you!
 You can purchase lunch for the practice, bring in a snack, or send flowers!
 Write a personal note for the person who goes out of his or her way to make your treatment experience better.
 Those notes mean so much and really convey your gratitude and appreciation.

 Consider something that would help her to feel good - a gift certificate for a pedicure or massage, a pretty tote bag she could use to put things in for treatment.
 Fill the tote bag with some fun reading, puzzle books, snacks, water bottle, cozy blanket, neck pillow, scented therapeutic wraps that can be warmed in the microwave, and music she would enjoy.
 You could also help her with holiday preparations - wrapping gifts, shopping, holiday cards.
-Another idea is for you to help her or to get a house cleaning/maid service or contact a catering company who can provide already prepared meals that can be frozen.
+Another idea is for you to help her or to get a house cleaning/maid service or contact a catering company that can provide already prepared meals that can be frozen.
 See the OncoLink Holiday Gift Guide for more ideas.

 I’m too tired to shop for gifts-what can I do?